emmawalshdev/kaytea_art/TESTING.md

 Confirm that the dropdown-menu displays 'Product Admin', 'My Profile' and 'Logout'.
 - Click each link in the 'Account' dropdown menu.
 Confirm redirects to correct pages.
 - Add an item to the user's bag, confirm that the bag total updates to the correct value and the icon color changes to blue.
-- Delete all bag items, confirm that the bag total updates to €0.00 and the icon color changes to black.
+- Delete all bag items, confirm that the bag total updates to €0.00 and the icon color change to black.
 - Search for a product within the search bar, confirm that the results of the search are displayed correctly.

 #### Footer
 - Click on footer links, confirm redirect to correct page.
-- Click the company logo, confirm redirect to home page.
+- Click the company logo, confirm redirect to Home page.
 - Click on social media links, confirm redirect to correct site.

 #### Homepage
 - Click on the 'About' link, confirm redirect to about page.
 - Hover over the category cards, confirm text color change to blue and hover effect.
 - Click on each category card, confirm redirect to correct page.
-- Click on the Pet Commision 'Read More' link, confirm redirect to Commissions page.
+- Click on the Pet Commission 'Read More' link, confirm redirect to Commissions page.

 #### Products Page
 - Click on each of the category buttons.
 Confirm redirect to correct page.